wanniarachchichaluka/Linux/README.md

 # Linux
-this repo contains all things I have done which directly linked to Linux
+This repo contains all things I have done that are directly linked to Linux